 Typical of the left's response to Wolfenden was an article by C Dallas in Socialist Review, the journal of the group that later became the British SWP.
-She wrote that the tolerance recommended by Wolfenden would be the best help for the poor, the misfits, the abnormal'.
+She wrote that the tolerance recommended by Wolfenden would be the best help for "the poor, the misfits, the abnormal".
 Prison would only weaken and emotionally damage the hapless and effete gays:

-'Besides its complete futility as a cure, prison life is so degrading for a man who might be highly strung and very sensitive, that it might cause permanent mental damage.'
+"Besides its complete futility as a cure, prison life is so degrading for a man who might be highly strung and very sensitive, that it might cause permanent mental damage."

-The old idea of the woman's mind trapped in a man's body is stongly hinted at by Dallas.
+The old idea of the woman's mind trapped in a man's body is strongly hinted at by Dallas.
 She concluded that only socialism could cure the world of homosexuality, thereby accepting completely the idea that it was an illness, a disorder of some sort:

-If nature then [after socialism - WP] produced an abnormality, which it might do in a small number of cases, medical treatment would take good care of it.'
+"If nature then [after socialism] produced an abnormality, which it might do in a small number of cases, medical treatment would take good care of it."

-On the one hand Dallas' attitude, like Healy's to date and that of Ted Grant and his Militant Tendency for a long time, revealed that the Marxist position on the lesbian and gay question had been buried beneath mountains of ignorance and obscurantism.
+On the one hand Dallas' attitude, like Healy's and that of Ted Grant and his Militant Tendency for a long time, revealed that the Marxist position on the lesbian and gay question had been buried beneath mountains of ignorance and obscurantism.
 On the other hand the belief of Dallas and the others that homosexuality was an illness of some sort that required toleration and medical help, did reflect an inherited weakness of the Marxist position on homosexuality from the days of the SPD.
-It took the development of a lesbian and gay movement itself to challenge the 'sickness' theory in the ranks of the left and, in the 1970s, to stimulate a reconsideration of the homosexual question.
+It took the development of a lesbian and gay movement itself to challenge the "sickness" theory in the ranks of the left and, in the 1970s, to stimulate a reconsideration of the homosexual question.

 By the latter part of the 1970s centrist Trotskyism had swung from its previous flawed or reactionary theories on homosexuality to a capitulation to the prevalent ideas amongst the lesbian and gay movements.
-Many of the left groups in Western Europe and North America tried to recruit lesbians and gay men by adapting to the autonomous movements instead of trying to combat their, usually, petit-bourgeois and utopian ideas.
-To have combatted these ideas the left would have needed a distinct Marxist theory of sexual politics and their relationship to the class struggle.
+Many of the left groups in Western Europe and North America tried to recruit lesbians and gay men by adapting to the autonomous movements which sprang up, instead of trying to combat their usually petit bourgeois and utopian ideas.
+To have combated these ideas the left would have needed a distinct Marxist theory of sexual politics and their relationship to the class struggle.
 It failed to develop such a theory and, like the autonomous movements themselves, was incapable of charting a road to lesbian and gay liberation.
-The result of this failure was the fragmentation of the various lesbian and gay movements to the extent that once again they have ceased to exist as meaningful, organised campaigns.
+The result of this failure was the fragmentation of the various lesbian and gay movements.
 The major forces claiming to be Trotskyist have re-established the tradition of defending lesbian and gay rights but they have been unable to connect this defence with an overall programme for working class power and lesbian and gay liberation.

 In this context, and in the context of growing moral reaction in Western Europe and North America, the task for revolutionary Trotskyists in relation to the lesbian and gay question is to provide a communist perspective for liberation.
 Marxism furnishes us with the means for doing this.
-The Marxist tradition is richer than many [•] lesbian and gay activists care to admit.
+The Marxist tradition is richer than many lesbian and gay activists care to admit.
 It is incomplete in some respects and flawed in others.
 However, historical materialism is the only basis upon which a theoretical understanding of sexual politics and the oppression of homosexuality can be constructed.
-Only revolutionary Marxism provides an action programme which combines the struggle for democratic rights and the struggle for real sexual liberation with the class struggle for socialism.w he rebirth of a radical lesbian and gay movement can be dated to the summer of 1969.
-A routine police raid on a gay bar in New York led to the Stonewall riots.
-Inspired by the huge street demonstrations by the mass campaign in the USA against the Vietnam war, by the street battles by students in France and Germany and sick of the incessant police harassment they suffered, gays fought back with a vengeance.
-For three days and nights gay men battled with the cops.
-Their action set rolling a whole new movement.
-Prior to Stonewall the campaigning for homosexual rights was low key.
-Organisations were dedicated primarily to lobbying people in high places and were dominated by bourgeois liberals seeking limited reforms that would help make their lives easier.
-Typical of such groups was the Homosexual Reform Society in Britain, set up in 1958 and geared more or less exclusively to getting the then Tory government to implement the Wolfenden proposals.
-The Society was strictly non-political, and confined its activities to persuading potentially sympathetic MPs to the need for law reform.
-This class collaborationist approach was also followed by the Campaign for Homosexual Equality (CHE), which originated out of the North West Committee of the Society.
+Only revolutionary Marxism provides an action programme which combines the struggle for democratic rights and the struggle for real sexual liberation with the class struggle for socialism.

-False strategies for liberation
+3 False strategies for liberation